PLCnext/HardwareKitExample/README.md

 1. Clone this repository to the build machine.

-1. Change to the `src` directory and execute the script `build-and-deploy.sh` to generate a PLCnext Engineer library.
+1. Change to the `src` directory and execute the bash script `build-and-deploy.sh` to generate a PLCnext Engineer library.

 1. In PLCnext Engineer, create a new project for the AXC F 3152 v 2022.0.